talfig/Assembler/README.md

 make
 ```

-The make command will read the `makefile` and execute the specified build instructions to compile the code and link the object files into an executable.
+The make command will read the `Makefile` and execute the specified build instructions to compile the code and link the object files into an executable.

 After the build process is complete, you should see the assembler executable in the project directory.